siwoonlee/siwoonlee/README.md

 🌱 Currently I’m focusing on working with AI in Computer Vision / TimeSeries forecasting, but not limited to them.

-🤔 Most of the repositories are private...
-You can reach me through LinkedIn: https://www.linkedin.com/in/siwoon-lee-32bb22199/
+🤔 Unfortunately, most of the repositories are private...

+📫 You can reach me through LinkedIn: https://www.linkedin.com/in/siwoon-lee-32bb22199/

 <!--
 **siwoonlee/siwoonlee** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.